GlacialDrift/live-regex-replace/README.md

 #### Regular Expression Flags

 Optional regular expression flags to be included with the pattern when compiling the regular expression pattern.
-Currently, the global flag is always included regardless of user input, but other flags may be added.
+The user has the option of setting the global flag to always be included.

 #### Replacement Text